hughybarra/Full_Sail_Test/README.md

 ============

 Instructions
 Please code the following PSD.
-When you¹re done, upload your work to a GitHub repository and send me the url.
+When you're done, upload your work to a GitHub repository and send me the url.

 [link to document](http://media.fullsail.com/platinum/sample-for-markup.zip)